Shrine of St. Patrick's Bell: Sides and reverse

-Both of the shrine's short-sides contain a pair of openwork silver and gilt panels filled with interlace and separated vertically by an openwork frame.
+Both of the shrine's short sides contain a pair of openwork silver and gilt panels filled with interlace and separated vertically by an openwork frame.
 They each have a perforated cube and rings that were once used to attach carrying chains (lost since the 19th century), while the base plate is loose and could be slid open so as to remove the bell.

-The reverse is in the same shape as the front plate, but does not contain the bilateral symmetry characteristic of the front and sides, and lacks the "circle and cross" patterns prevalent on the front.
-It's body comprises an openwork silver plate containing diagonal rows of interlocking patterns arranged in patterns and colouring similar those on the backs of the 11th century portions of the Soiscél Molaisse and the Cathach.
-The crest on the back is also decorated, but is plainer and in lower relief than the front.
+The reverse is in the same shape as the front plate but does not contain the bilateral symmetry characteristic of the front and sides and lacks the "circle and cross" patterns prevalent on the front.
+Its body comprises an openwork silver plate containing diagonal rows of interlocking patterns arranged in patterns and colouring similar to those on the backs of the 11th-century portions of the Soiscél Molaisse and the Cathach.
+The crest on the back is also decorated but is plainer and in lower relief.
 The shrine is the only extant bell-relic associated with Patrick, out of the few mentioned in various pre-1200 AD texts and accounts.
 Two of these now lost shrines were named the "Bernàn" (the gapped bell), and "the Findfaidech" (the sweet-sounding bell, mentioned before 947).

 Inscriptions

-The shrine's backplate contains inscriptions running continuously round the edge.
+The shrine's backplate contains inscriptions running continuously around the edge.
 They are interpreted as recording the names of Ua Lochlainn, who commissioned the work, its keeper Cathalan Ua Maelchallain (Bishop of Armagh from 1091 to 1105), and its craftsman Cú Dúilig and his sons.